-With the unique ride feel you only get from a high-end Steel frame and a carefully considered geometry resulting in a frameset that offers stability, comfort and precision handling with enough adjustability to suit both endurance riders and those looking for a more performance optimised riding position.
+The Endurance 725 uses triple butted Reynolds 725 tubing for rugged durability and the compliant ride that have been synonymous with steel bikes for decades.
+A carefully considered geometry results in a frameset that offers stability, comfort and precision handling, and with enough adjustability to suit both endurance riders and those looking for a more performance optimised riding position.

 To assist you in selecting the correct size simply find you height below.
 The graphic below illustrates our recommendations so you can be confident that the size you order will be correct.

 The Reynolds 725 Steel frame weighs 2.1kgs and the fully monocoque carbon forks 470g.

 What is the warranty on the frame?

 The frame carries a 3 year warranty.
 All other parts have the standard manufacturer's warranty.

 What is the tyre clearance?

 There is clearance for tyres up to 32mm (model dependent) and 25mm with full mudguards fitted.

 How many bottle cage mounts are there?